Birth certificate: Other cases

 Consular birth registration is available for those who establish entitlement to British nationality at birth overseas.
 This is especially helpful when the jurisdiction in question does not allow multiple citizenship or the registration of an illegitimate child's birth.
 Prior to 1983, such registrations were accepted as proof of British nationality alone.
-Pursuant to a Reform Order by the Foreign and Commonwealth Office, new consular birth registrations issued for children born after 1 January 1983, and certificates for people born before that date re-issued starting 1 January 2014, are no longer accepted as stand-alone proof of British nationality.
+Pursuant to a Reform Order by the Foreign, Commonwealth and Development Office, new consular birth registrations issued for children born after 1 January 1983, and certificates for people born before that date re-issued starting 1 January 2014, are no longer accepted as stand-alone proof of British nationality.

 In addition, certificates of birth issued under the Registration of Births, Deaths and Marriages (Special Provisions) Act 1957 (registered on HM Forces bases overseas), are also not recognised as proof of nationality status alone.
 Such births would also have to be registered in the local authority where the birth took place, and the parents would have to apply for a foreign certificate as proof of citizenship.

 British Overseas Territories have their own independent regimes for issuance of a birth certificate.
 Additionally, as a result of Argentina's claim over the Falkland Islands, Falklander-born people may also apply for an Argentine birth certificate.